Esri/dynamic-situational-awareness-qt/tests/SanityTest.md

 ## Message Feeds
 #### Setup
-- To test on a mobile device, you may need to turn off VPN if you have it on, or update your network settings to allow traffice through the UDP port.
+To test on a mobile device, you may need to turn off VPN if you have it on, or update your network settings to allow traffice through the UDP port.

-Run the DSA app
+- Run the DSA app
+- (WINDOWS) Run the simulators using the StartDSATracks.bat if available, otherwise:
-Run the Message Simulator app
+  - (WINDOWS) Run the Message Simulator app (for CoT)
+    -  Run the MessageSimulator app and browse to the `CoT_Reports.xml` simulation file in the DSA's `SimulationData` folder.
+    -  Run the simulation on port 45678
+    -  Specify a frequency value for the amount of messages to send
+    -  Choose to loop simulation
+    -  Hit the `Start` button to start the simulation
-Run the temporary ArcGISQtMessageSimulator (for GeoMessage)
+  - (WINDOWS) Run the ArcGISQtMessageSimulator app (for GeoMessage)
+    -  Browse to the `GeoMessage_FriendlyTracksLand.xml` simulation file in the DSA's `SimulationData` folder.
+    -  Run the simulation on port 45678
+    -  Specify a frequency value for the amount of messages to send
+    -  Choose to loop simulation
+    -  Hit the `Start` button to start the simulation
+    - Repeat for the other GeoMessage simulation files

 The DSA app by default should be configured to handle certain message feeds.
 They are: